50 YEARS OF DEADLY!

 A 4-Week Reflection & Practice Companion Experience

-Included with registration, participants will receive access to “The Work After NAIDOC Week” — a guided 4-week companion experience designed to continue the conversations sparked throughout the event.
+Included with registration, participants will receive access to “The Work After NAIDOC Week” — a guided / self-paced 4-week companion experience designed to continue the conversations sparked throughout this event and NAIDOC Week.

-Through four short reflective video conversations hosted by Yarn Bark, participants and organisations will explore themes connected to community, responsibility, truth-telling, meaningful engagement and the ongoing journey forward beyond NAIDOC Week itself.
+Through four reflective pre-recorded video conversations hosted by Yarn Bark, accessible via login portal or app on any smart device, participants and organisations will explore themes connected to community, responsibility, truth-telling, meaningful engagement and the ongoing journey forward beyond NAIDOC Week itself.

 Rather than overwhelming participants with more information, this experience is intentionally designed to create space to slow down, reflect more deeply and continue engaging with the conversations that matter most.